1763 to 1825

 Causes of the Revolution

-After 1763, Great Britain underestimated the economic and political maturity of the Americans.
-Those colonists did not care to give up the high standard of living they enjoyed.
+After 1763, Great Britain underestimated the economic and political maturity of the American colonists.
 To help fund the expense of defending America, Great Britain passed the Stamp Act (1765), which taxed paper, and the Townshend Act (1767), which taxed imports, tea, and glass.
-Colonists responded by boycotting British merchandise and dumping tea into Boston Harbor (the “Boston Tea Party”).
+Massachusetts colonists responded by boycotting British merchandise and dumping tea into Boston Harbor (the “Boston Tea Party”).
 They argued that taxes could not be levied on them by a Parliament in London in which they had no representation.
+Virginian colonists rallied in kind, declaring a "Day of Fasting, Humiliation, and Prayer" in sympathy with Boston colonists, enacting their own boycotts, and performing their own, smaller, Yorktown Tea Party in 1774.

 Choosing Sides

-Loyalists were colonists who remained loyal to the British crown; they were called at the time Tories and Royalists.
-They numbered about 500,000 or 15 to 20 percent of the American population.
-Some planters––like Ralph Wormeley––remained firmly Loyalist.
-Others, though inclined toward moderation, shifted to the patriot cause even when faced with family division.
+Loyalists were colonists who remained loyal to the British crown.
+They were also called Tories and Royalists, and numbered about 500,000 or 15 to 20 percent of the American population.
+Some Virginia planters––like Ralph Wormeley––remained Loyalist throughout the Revolution.
+Others, though initially inclined toward moderation, shifted to the patriot cause even when faced with family division.
 Edmund Pendleton stated in 1774, “we utterly disavow [independence].”
 Carter Braxton was criticized because his wife and father-in-law were Loyalists.
 Both Pendleton and Braxton ultimately signed the Declaration of Independence.

-The British repeatedly offered freedom to slaves who would join their side; between 20,000 and 100,000 did so.
-Thomas Jefferson estimated that 30,000 slaves escaped during the brief British invasion of Virginia in 1781, including twenty-three of his own.
+The British repeatedly offered freedom to enslaved people who would join their side; between 20,000 and 100,000 did so across the colonies over the course of the war.
+Virginia's last Royal Governor, Lord Dunmore, issued the first official order of this kind in November 1775.
+Thomas Jefferson estimated that 30,000 enslaved people escaped during the brief British invasion of Virginia in 1781, including twenty-three of his own.
 In the peace treaty ending the war, the British agreed to leave “without carrying away any Negroes.”
-Some 9,000 to 10,000 black Loyalists found refuge in Canada.
+Despite this, some 9,000 to 10,000 black Loyalists found refuge in Canada.

 Virginia Objects to Stamp Act Taxation